 Punch, or “The London Charivari,” was a British humor (sorry, ‘humour’) magazine that ran from 1841 until 2002.
 It still has a Web site and cartoon library.

 We were not able to find information about the authors of individual stories, so many authors will have to remain anonymous.
 Project Gutenberg has the complete text of many Punch magazines, and you can find this issue here.

 Flash Fiction Online’s Founding Editor Jake Freivald lives in New Jersey in a house teeming with life: a wife, nine kids (yes, all from said wife, no twins), two dogs, two cats, and twenty fish.
 Lack of qualifications never stopped Jake from taking a job, so when he saw the need for a professional flash-only ‘zine he created Flash Fiction Online.
 He was astounded when a team of volunteers rallied around the project, and he would like to shut up now so you can read about them.

 John (@Wiswell) is a disabled writer who lives where New York keeps all its trees.
-This is his sixth story at Flash Fiction Online, and it is the first pro zine that believed in his work.
+His work has won both the Nebula Award and Locus Award.
 His work has also appeared in Uncanny, Nature, and Fireside.
 He hopes for peace among all people of all universes.